PhivosJiar/csr-social-share/README.md

   files: []
 };

-// You can dymanic set link preview info. async generateShareUrl(){
+// You can dynamic set link preview info. async generateShareUrl(){
   this.shareDataInfo.url = await generateUrl(this.previewInfo);
 }